aytacg26/ruler_of_the_world/README.md

 	32 – North Macedonia		(6.0M tonnes per year)

 ## Calculation Example :
-If a player has the China, India, United States and Australia Cards, and also Coal Energy Card, total Coal Energy of the player will be 5619.9M tonnes per year , on the other hand WTCP is 7109.7M tonnes per year and hence EM35 multiplier of the player will be 0.5, the additional point for the Energy Power of the player will be 0.5 x 6 = 3 points and total point will be Technology Power Card Multiplier x 8point + 6point + 3points
+If a player has the China, India, the United States, and Australia Cards, and also Coal Energy Card, the total Coal Energy of the player will be 5619.9M tonnes per year, on the other hand, WTCP is 7109.7M tonnes per year and hence EM35 multiplier of the player will be 0.5, the additional point for the Energy Power of the player will be 0.5 x 6 = 3 points and the total point will be Technology Power Card Multiplier x 8point + 6point + 3points

 ## 3- Military Force Cards

 Each country will have a point and each point also shows the power index of that country.
 There will be three types of Military Force Cards and each card will have a multiplier which will create the Military Force power of the player.
-On the other hand Energy Power Card of each player will effect the total Military Force power of the player.
-Each player who has energy cards, will have a Energy Power Card and this will be transferred to the wallet of the player after collection of the Energy Cards.
-According to the points from Energy Cards, Energy Power Card of the player will have a multiplier on it and this will add additional point to the Military Force Power Card of the player.
+On the other hand, Energy Power Card of each player will affect the total Military Force power of the player.
+Each player who has energy cards will have an Energy Power Card and this will be transferred to the wallet of the player after collection of the Energy Cards.
+According to the points from Energy Cards, the Energy Power Card of the player will have a multiplier on it and this will add additional points to the Military Force Power Card of the player.

 Maximum Total Energy Point of a Player will be calculated from EM35 lists and effect on Military Force Power Card point will be calculated from the base total points of the Energy Cards.
-From the energy cards, it is known that there will be 6 different energy card (3 from Renewable Energy Cards (wind, solar and biodiesel) and 3 from Non-renewable Energy Cards (Petroleum, Natural Gas, Coal)), for each energy card, base points are given below
+From the energy cards, it is known that there will be 6 different energy cards (3 from Renewable Energy Cards (wind, solar, and biodiesel) and 3 from Non-renewable Energy Cards (Petroleum, Natural Gas, Coal)), for each energy card, base points are given below

 	Energy Card					        Base Point
 	Renewable Wind Energy Card		 	    	5